Class: QgsMapLayerAction

 Triggers the action with the specified layer and feature.

-Deprecated since version use: the version with QgsMapLayerActionContext instead.
+Deprecated since version 3.40: Use the version with QgsMapLayerActionContext instead.

-triggerForFeature(self, layer: QgsMapLayer, feature: QgsFeature, context: QgsMapLayerActionContext) Triggers the action with the specified layer and feature.
+triggerForFeature(self, layer: Optional[QgsMapLayer], feature: QgsFeature, context: QgsMapLayerActionContext) Triggers the action with the specified layer and feature.

 Parameters: